Extract from 'Well Executed', a blog article from the vinceunlimited website.

 The other image is of the author working during the early noughties and was added in Version 5.080 on 9 Mar 2010

-Extract from an early 'blog' from the vinceunlimited website.
+Extract from 'Work Musing', a blog article from the vinceunlimited website.

 Have to attend a work related interview today and it has made me think again about my career.

 I work in the construction industry, not through choice but fate.
 I despise everything about it but year on year the fiscal reward has been growing.

 I dislike the way that it limits creativity, is a male dominated, brutish, dirty environment and now only concerns itself with money.

 Service and pride have become lost concepts and the industry is full of parasitic consultants.
 I should know, I work as one!

 I work mainly through one agency and they pitch my skills to suit the job - I have become a specialist in nothing more than fitting into any role they ask.

 Whilst this provides interesting variations in an otherwise tedious job it does prevent me from climbing up away from my present level into further management.
 A role I would be much more suited for, mainly because that is where all the hyperbole I have learnt on the way would be of most use.